Belesakshi/waybar-weather-widget/README.md

 ## 📦 Dependencies

-- **Ruby:** The script is written in Ruby and uses standard libraries.
+- **Ruby:** The script is written in standard Ruby with no external dependencies.
 - **Nerd Font:** A Nerd Font is required to display the weather icons correctly.
 You can download one from [nerdfonts.com](https://www.nerdfonts.com/).

 ## 🙏 Credits